ShhawnLian/BayesInteGration/README.md

 ## Usage

 #### Step 1: Obtain the SV calls from individual tools
   We require the variant call format (VCF) files from different detection tools and merged them into `Data/merged.csv`.
-Here, we provide the code in `` that extract the information from the five population SV callers.
+Here, we provide the code in the `vcf2csv` folder that extract the information from the five population SV callers.

   | Tool | Available Quality Scores | Record in VCF files |
   |----------|----------|----------|